 Experience life in America’s Gilded Age by touring one of the most lavish mansions in Rhode Island – The Breakers.
 It is the former summer home for the Vanderbilt family and is now declared a National Historic Landmark.
 You haven’t seen the kind of wealth of the Gilded Age until you’ve stepped inside this beautiful property.

 Take a tour of The Breakers mansion while visiting Newport.
 It was completed in 1895 and well preserved to give you a glimpse of the opulent lifestyle of one of America’s wealthiest families.

 Even with a detailed audio tour, you’ll only barely scratch the surface of the 70-room home.
 For mansion lovers, its alluring sight makes it one of the most beautiful places in RI.

 Colt State Park

-There’s a reason why Colt State Park is the most popular and among the most beautiful places in RI.
+There’s a reason why Colt State Park is the most popular and among the most beautiful places and parks in RI.
 It’s a go-to spot for leisure and relaxation for locals and visitors, so you can join right along.
 Check out the park situated on the Bristol shoreline to enjoy a peaceful afternoon.

 Colt State Park is known for its beautiful scenery.
 You’ll have plenty of space to relax out on the manicured lawn with views of the ocean.
 It’s a fun place for a picnic or excursions on the hiking trails.

 If you’re familiar with the film The Great Gatsby, you’ll recognize the Marble House as soon as you arrive.
 Another one of the famous Gilded Age mansions, Marble House was used in the movie, which showcases a period during the gilded age and is true about the house in real life.

 The Marble House was completed in 1892 for the Vanderbilt Family – it’s one of Newport’s most famous mansions.
 Nearly the entire house is made from marble, designed in a Beaux-Arts style.